Simplifying small area estimation with rFIA: a demonstration of tools and techniques: Discussion

 The FIA program operates the largest network of permanent forest inventory plots in the world, making it well suited to provide critical information on US forests over large geographic and temporal domains (e.g., periodic, state-level estimates).
 However, the program has experienced increased demand for estimates of forest variables for smaller spatial and temporal domains than traditional sample-based estimation approaches can deliver.
 Providing such estimates without additional investments in field sampling requires adopting alternative estimation approaches.
 Here, we presented two case studies that demonstrated some aspects of rFIA's potential to simplify application of SAE to data collected by the FIA program, and thus accelerate adoption of such techniques by FIA data users.

-First, we estimate contemporary county-level forest carbon stocks across the CONUS using an area-level spatial Fay-Herriot model (Figure \ref{fig:smoothed}), and show the model-based approach offers considerable gains in precision across the predominately forested regions of the CONUS (Figure \ref{fig:error}).
+First, we estimate contemporary county-level forest carbon stocks across the CONUS using a domain-level spatial Fay-Herriot model (Figure \ref{fig:smoothed}), and show the model-based approach offers considerable gains in precision across the predominately forested regions of the CONUS (Figure \ref{fig:error}).
 Previous efforts have applied spatial Fay-Herriot models to FIA data to improve precision of estimators of forest density variables \citep{goerndt2011comparison}, private landowner characteristics \citep{ver2017hierarchical}, and forestland removals \citep{coulston2021enhancing}.
-Area-level models are particularly useful when inventory plot locations are unknown or measured imperfectly, as spatial auxiliary data need not be associated with plot locations, but rather with the areal units \citep{rao2015small, mauro2017analysis}.
-That is, spatial predictors can be used in area-level models without requiring the release of actual FIA plot locations.
-We provide all code and data used to develop the area-level model presented herein on GitHub (\url{https://github.com/hunter-stanke/FGC_rFIA_SAE}) and at our official website (\url{https://rfia.netlify.app}).
-Our procedures can be easily adapted for use with alternative state variables, spatial domains, and/or auxiliary data, and we encourage interested users to adapt our code for use in their own applications of area-level SAE models.
+Domain-level models are particularly useful when inventory plot locations are unknown or measured imperfectly, as spatial auxiliary data need not be associated with plot locations, but rather with domains \citep{rao2015small, mauro2017analysis}.
+That is, spatial predictors can be used in domain-level models without requiring the release of actual FIA plot locations.
+We provide all code and data used to develop the domain-level model presented herein in Appendix A, on GitHub (\url{https://github.com/hunter-stanke/FGC_rFIA_SAE}) and at our official website (\url{https://rfia.netlify.app}).
+Our procedures can be easily adapted for use with alternative target variables, spatial regions, and/or auxiliary data, and we encourage interested users to adapt our code for use in their own applications of domain-level SAE models.